-Staff responsible for stock control showed us the recording system for the prescribing, storage, stock control and recording of medicines, including those used in the provision of sedation.
+Staff responsible for stock control showed us the recording system for the prescribing, storage, stock control and recording of medicines.

 Staff showed us contracts for the maintenance of equipment, and recent test certificates for the decontamination equipment, the air compressor, X-ray machines.
 The practice carried out annual current portable appliance testing, (PAT).
 PAT is the name of a process under which electrical appliances are routinely checked for safety.